Middle School Leadership

 8th Grade, Sports for the Mind

-Hannah Cahow graduated from the University of Missouri, with a B.A. in English and a minor in Art History.
-After graduating, she moved to Fort Collins, Colorado, where she worked as a victims’ advocate at a domestic-abuse shelter.
-Hannah soon decided her true passion lies in education, so she began studying English Education at Colorado State University, where she worked as a Graduate Teaching Assistant and taught College Composition to first-year students.
-Currently, she is working on her master’s degree in Teaching English at Brooklyn College.
-Hannah is excited to be a member of the Quest to Learn family, and to be working with Quest’s stellar eighth-graders.
-She is committed to fostering a classroom community of readers, writers, and speakers who feel confident taking academic and creative risks.
+Hannah Cahow graduated from the University of Missouri with a B.A. in English and a minor in Art History.
+She holds a M.A. in Teaching English from Brooklyn College.
+Before moving to New York, she studied English Education at Colorado State University, where she worked as a Graduate Teaching Assistant and taught College Composition to first-year students.
+A proud member of the Quest to Learn teaching team since 2016, she is committed to fostering a classroom community of readers, writers, and speakers who feel confident taking academic and creative risks.

 8th Grade, The Way Things Work